Home / All Documents / Driving Licence Issue Number (Where Is The UK Card)

 What Is The Issue Number On A Driving Licence And Why Does It Matter?

-Only the highest current issue number is considered valid by the DVLA.
-All older issue numbers are permanently and irrevocably invalid.
+Only the highest current issue number is considered valid.
+All older versions are permanently and irrevocably blacklisted in the DVLA database.

 ServiceRequires Issue Number?